awsdocs/aws-batch-user-guide/doc_source/iam-policy-structure.md

 Before you put an IAM policy into production, make sure that it grants users the permissions to use the specific API actions and resources that they need\.

-To do this, first create an IAM user for testing purposes and attach the IAM policy to the test user\.
+To do this, first create a user for testing purposes and attach the IAM policy to the test user\.
 Then, make a request as the test user\.
 You can make test requests in the console or with the AWS CLI\.

 **Note**
 You can also test your policies by using the [IAM Policy Simulator](https://policysim.aws.amazon.com/home/index.jsp?#)\.
 For more information about the policy simulator, see [Working with the IAM Policy Simulator](https://docs.aws.amazon.com/IAM/latest/UserGuide/policies_testing-policies.html) in the *IAM User Guide*\.